Myhael76/public-openssl-docker-lab/README.md

 # public-openssl-docker-lab

+## Objective
 This project is an accelerator for use cases involving multiple server laboratories needed ad-hoc CA signed certificates for various purposes, including server authentication, client authentication, signing and non repudiation scenarios.

+## Quick start

 This is maintained with windows and docker desktop, but may be run easily in any docker environment.

-The main project is docker-compose based and is found in the folder docker-compose.
+The main project is docker-compose based and is found in the folder openssl-code-autohoring-helper.

-It is sufficient to run the project.
+It is sufficient to run the docker-compose project:

-Configuration about what certificates to generate is found in unix/certificates/config folder.

-Declare a custom passphrase and the list of servers in variables.sh.

-For each server declare the alternate names in the file /unix/certificates/config/server_${serverName}/altNames.config file.

-For the rest the code is very simple and the relative options are easily discoverable.

-Each "up" command spins up an alpine based openssl container, generates the certificates as configured and exits.
-At the moment the automatic exit is suspended for troubleshooting reasons, stop the project explictly.
+- run public-openssl-docker-lab\openssl-code-autohoring-helper\01.up.bat
+- run public-openssl-docker-lab\openssl-code-autohoring-helper\08.shell.bat
+- in the new shell, run /lab_bin/manageAllSubjects.sh

+To generate new certificates generate nes "subject" folders in public-openssl-docker-lab\openssl-code-autohoring-helper\data\subjects according to the provided models, then repeat the procedure